iwangjian/Plan4RecDial/README.md

 # Plan4RecDial
-This repo contains code and data for "[Follow Me: Conversation Planning for Target-driven Recommendation Dialogue Systems](https://arxiv.org/abs/2208.03516)" and the extended version "A Target-driven Planning Approach for Goal-oriented Dialogue Systems" (to appear).
+This repo serves as the codebase for "[Follow Me: Conversation Planning for Target-driven Recommendation Dialogue Systems](https://arxiv.org/abs/2208.03516)" (arXiv 2022) and the extended version "[A Target-Driven Planning Approach for Goal-Directed Dialog Systems](https://ieeexplore.ieee.org/document/10042178/)" (TNNLS 2023).

-We push forward to a promising yet under-explored proactive dialogue paradigm called "target-driven recommendation dialogue systems" (or "goal-oriented dialogue systems", where the "goal" refers to recommending designated target topics).
-We focus on how to equip such a dialogue system with the ability to naturally lead users to achieve the goal/target through reasonable action transitions and smooth topic transitions.
-To this end, we propose a target-driven planning framework, which plans (generates) a dialogue path consisting of a sequence of action-topic pairs, driving the system to proactively transit between different conversation stages.
-We then apply the planned content to guide dialogue generation using various backbone models in a pipeline manner.
+We move forward to a promising yet under-explored proactive dialogue paradigm called "target-driven recommendation dialogue systems" (or "goal-directed dialogue systems", where the "goal" refers to leading conversations to the designated target and achieving recommendations).
+We focus on how to equip such a dialogue system with the ability to naturally lead users to reach the target through reasonable action transitions and smooth topic transitions.
+To this end, we propose a target-driven planning framework, which plans (generates) a dialogue path consisting of a sequence of dialogue action-topic pairs, driving the system to proactively transit between different conversation stages.
+We then apply the planned dialogue path to guide dialogue generation using various backbone models in a pipeline manner.

 ## Requirements